Everyday Sourdough Bread

 - If mixing with dough mixer, process just until ingredients are mixed together.
 If mixing by hand, stir ingredients until they are just mixed together.
 Let the dough rest for ten minutes.
 This is called autolyse.
 This resting helps the gluten strands to absorb the water and start to develop.
 It is a very important step for the right consistency of your dough.

-- After five hours the dough has about doubled and is moist and sticky.
+- After five hours, the dough has about doubled and is moist and sticky.
 Stir the dough down with a couple of turns of your mixer, or if mixing by hand stir the dough down with your wooden spoon.
-The gluten is pretty well-developed now and the dough is stretchy.
-Pour the dough out on a lightly floured surface.
+The gluten is pretty well developed now and the dough is stretchy.
+Pour the dough out onto a lightly floured surface.

 - Put your round boule into an approximately 8 ” diameter glass/ceramic baking dish or bowl which is ovenproof and is greased and sprinkled with Cornmeal or Semolina flour.
 Sprinkle a little cornmeal or Semolina flour over the surface of your dough, so the cloth won’t stick to the dough, and then put a damp cloth over the dough and bowl.

 - Then allow the dough to proof for approximately 2.5 hours or until doubled and nicely proofed.
 Make sure your oven is well preheated to 450°F when the dough is ready to go in at the end of the 2.5 hours.
 When the 2.5 hours is up and your oven preheated, slash the top of the dough with a sharp knife or lame.
 Put the proofed dough in its baking pan or dish into the preheated oven (450°F) for the first five minutes.
 After the five minutes is up, turn the oven down to 425F and bake the bread for another 25 minutes, turning the loaf halfway for even browning.
 Remove from the pan and cool on a wire rack.